StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

 ## Before you start

-Before you start the installation of StackState
+Before you start the installation of StackState:

 * Check that your Kubernetes environment meets the [requirements](requirements.md)
 * Request access credentials to pull the StackState Docker images from [StackState support](https://support.stackstate.com/).